‘It Hurts So Much’: Wilderness Workers and Park Employees Reel from Layoffs as Cuts to Federal Workforce Manifest in Montana - Flathead Beacon

 Even though firefighters and law enforcement personnel are reportedly exempt from the firings, scores of workers who support public safety and firefighting initiatives in collateral roles were let go, which narrows the scope of the exemptions.

-Although Brossard said the labor union filed “multiple lawsuits” and a temporary restraining order to enjoin the firings in U.S. District Court in Washington D.C., he won’t know the outcome of the legal maneuver until after a hearing on the restraining order Wednesday.
+Although Brossard said the labor union filed “multiple lawsuits” and a temporary restraining order to enjoin the firings in U.S. District Court in Washington D.C., he won’t know the outcome of the legal maneuver until after a hearing on the restraining order this week.

 “We asked that it be retroactive so all these people who were terminated can get their jobs back,” he said.